 Healthy Palm Beaches Fund: This fund accounts for the activities of Healthy Palm Beaches, Inc. (HPB), a blended component unit of the District.
-On August 1, 2014, HPB sold its personal health plan (PHP) Medicaid HMO line of business and on December 31, 2015 closed the Vita Health (Vita) program.
-Vita ceased operations as membership declined and as existing members enrolled for coverage through the Health Insurance Marketplace with the District's assistance.
 Effective August 7, 2019, HPB surrendered its Certificate of Authority and will no longer operate as an HMO or be regulated by the Florida OIR.